Rubilen Amit: Career

-In 2009, Amit became the first Filipina to become a world pool champion after claiming her first WPA Women's World Ten-ball Championship title, outclassing two-time Women’s World Nine-ball champion Liu Hsin-mei of Taiwan, 10–4 at the SM North in Quezon City, Manila Philippines.
+In 2009, Amit became the first Filipina to become a world pool champion after claiming her first WPA Women's World Ten-ball Championship title, outclassing two-time Women's World Nine-ball champion Liu Shin-mei of Taiwan, 10–4 at the SM North in Quezon City, Manila Philippines.
 Also in 2009, Amit partnered Efren "Bata" Reyes to win the inauragral World Mixed Doubles Classic defeating Korean team of Charlie Williams and Eun Ji Park with a 9–7 score held at the Nuvo City Lifestyle Center in Libis, Quezon City.
 She also won the 2011 event once again partnering Reyes.
 The pair beat the American pair of Johnny Archer and Jeannette Lee 10–6 in the final at Shopping Center in Hangzhou, China.

 In 2013, Amit won her second WPA Women's World Ten-ball Championship, defeating Kelly Fisher of Great Britain 10–7 in the final at Newport Mall in Pasay City, Philippines.
 She became the first female pool player to win two ten-ball championships after her victory in 2009.

 In 2022, the trio of Amit, Carlo Biado and Johann Chua emerged triumphant in the 2022 WPA World Teams Championship after sweeping Great Britain, 3–0, in the final in Klagenfurt, Austria.
 Great Britain was composed of Kelly Fisher, Jayson Shaw, and Darren Appleton.
 With the win, they gave the Philippines its first World Team Ten-ball title after runner-up finishes in 2010 and 2014.

-In 2024, Amit won the WPA Women's World Nine-ball Championships in Hamilton, New Zealand, defeating Chen Siming of China 3 sets to 1 (1-4), (4-2), (4-2) and (4-3).
+Amit won the 2024 WPA Women's World Nine-ball Championship in Hamilton, New Zealand, defeating Chen Siming of China 3 sets to 1 (1–4), (4–2), (4–2) and (4–3).
 She took home the top prize of $50,000 (2.9m PHP).

 Amit's victory made her the first Filipina pool player to win the women's world nine-ball title and the second Filipino pool player, after Carlo Biado, to win both the ten-ball and nine-ball world championships.

-Amit is a multiple-time Sea Games gold medalists, winning 10 golds, 5 silvers and 1 bronze.
+Amit is a multiple-time SEA Games gold medalists, winning 10 golds, 5 silvers and 1 bronze.
 She also won 1 silver and 1 bronze at Asian Indoor Games.